greenelab/hgsoc_paired_sc_sn/README.md

-# Analysis of paired single cel, single nucleus, and bulk RNA-seq data from HGSOC human samples
+# Analysis of paired single cell, single nucleus, and bulk RNA-seq data from HGSOC human samples
 ## Scripts:
 ### **01_preprocess_data.sh**
 This script uses fastp to run QC on sequencing quality.